 The average driving distance across all ages of golfers is 219 yards.
 Golfers under the age of 30 typically hit the ball the longest (238 yards) and distance declines by around 10 yards every ten years.
 Swing speeds normally decrease as you age and that’s where the decrease in yardage comes from.

 |All Golfers||219 yards|

 Also, where you live plays a role in the distance.
-You can see how temperature affects golf ball distance here.
+You can see the factors that impact golf ball distance here.
 If you’re interested in a new driver but don’t know where to start, check out our article on the best drivers for average golfers or our best drivers for mid handicappers article.

 Averages Based On Handicap

 We just talked about the average driver distance based on age but we can narrow it down even further based on handicap.
 If you don’t know, a handicap is referring to your average score for 18 holes.
 A scratch golfer will shoot around par on average while a 10 handicap golfer will shoot 82 (or a little worse) on a par 72 golf course.